elliott-huge/winry25tc/README.md

 # SpiderIsland 25-key RGB Backlight Hot Swap Mechanical Keyboard

+This is a reupload of a failed pull request by user Jereksel, I did not develop this configuration.

 Keyboard from [SpiderIsland on AliExpress](https://a.aliexpress.com/_dVJsSpR).
 Seller provides [kbfirmware](https://kbfirmware.com/) JSON config that was converted to QMK.

 * Keyboard Maintainer: [jereksel](https://github.com/jereksel)